Restorative Yoga For Beginners

 * It’s important to note, we always have to proceed with caution.
 If you’re someone who suffers from stress, anxiety, depression or any other medical condition, it’s important to not abandon any current treatment, but rather to further discuss the potential of adding complementary forms of therapies (like yoga or meditation) to help aide in care of certain conditions with your provider or a licensed professional.

 b.
 Reduces Cortisol Levels (Cellular Level?)

 A particular study published in 2017, included participants in 90 minutes of yoga, 5 days a week, for 12 weeks.
-Yoga consisted of things such as postures, breathing and meditation.
-At the end of the 12 weeks, researchers identified that their lower levels of inflammation and decreased levels of cortisol.
-Researched even concluded that we can indeed slow the pace at which we age by adopting yoga and meditation based lifestyle interventions (YMLI).
+Yoga sessions consisted of postures, breathing and meditation.
+At the end of the 12 weeks, researchers identified lower levels of inflammation and decreased levels of cortisol.
+Additionally, concluded that we can indeed slow the pace at which we age by adopting yoga and meditation based lifestyle interventions (YMLI).
 This is a fairly impressive finding of yoga in general, and proves that yoga can certainly be an impactful part of an individuals life.

 According to another study, hypercortisolemia (high levels of cortisol, a stress hormone) is well-known in depression.
 Yoga has been known to reduce stress and cortisol levels.
 This study concluded that yoga may actually act at the level of the hypothalamus (to reduce cortisol) bringing about relief in depression symptoms.

 Yoga is also suggestive as a safe and effective way to reducing pain.
 One study concluded that certain styles of yoga (restorative yoga, Bikram, Iyengar yoga) are helpful interventions for management of musculoskeletal pain.

 Other studies have shown evidence that yoga and other mind-body practices may be a way to aide in pain associated symptoms with conditions like fibromyalgia.